zheminzhou/SPARSE/docs/output.rst

 The numbers shows the abundances of the species in each metagenomic read set.
 It is normally shown in percentages, unless parameter '--absolute' is applied, which changes the numbers to be absolute read counts.

-The last row of the output is 'dark matters', which is a summary of all unknown/uncertain reads.
+The last row of the output is a summary of all unknown/uncertain reads without taxonomic classifications.